geode-sdk/docs/tutorials/fields.md

 ## Note about addresses

-> :warning: Fields are constructed and destructed in a different address than they exist normally (required for space optimization), so **if you have a class that depends on the address of `this` inside the constructor/destructor**, use `std::unique_ptr` to contain the said object.
+> :warning: If you are still using the old fields (which do not use the `Fields` struct), those ones are constructed and destructed in a different address than they exist normally (required for space optimization), so **if you have a class that depends on the address of `this` inside the constructor/destructor**, use `std::unique_ptr` to contain the said object.
 One such example would be Geode's events, since they are registered to a global map in their constructor.